Disability Inclusive Crew

 Providing opportunity to engage in conservation project work that is inclusive and accessible for many abilities!

-See details at the bottom of this page for our 2017 crew member position.
+See details at the bottom of this page for our 2018 crew leader and member positions.

 Physically Accessible Service Projects

 Traditional corps projects are often located in remote areas that require corps members to be in excellent physical condition, however, the UCC has designed projects to include crew members with physical disabilities.
 Among UCC members, physical disabilities have included quadriplegia, epilepsy, traumatic brain injury, blindness, multiple sclerosis (MS), deafness and cerebral palsy.
 Since 2007, the UCC has developed service projects that are more physically accessible than traditional projects. .

 Accessibility condition surveys are a critical first step in the development of transition plans.
 During the survey, each portion of a structure is compared to accessibility standards or guidelines, and compliance and deficiencies are recorded.
 Every Forest Service unit in the nation is required by law to have transition plans in place; however, many do not.
 The UCC inclusive crew has demonstrated itself to be an effective partner in addressing this federal mandate and making developed areas on federal lands accessible to users of all abilities.

 In 2009, the UCC inclusive crew assisted the U.S. Forest Service in the development of a new national accessibility information database that will provide the public with information on accessible campsites, facilities and services.
 The accessibility information gathered and entered into the database by inclusive crews automatically feeds Forest Service District web portals that are accessed by the public.
 Conservation Corps throughout the country can now enter accessibility information into this new database in a consistent manner, making the inclusive crew program model easily replicable.